LearnEarnFun/Pega-Interview-Concepts/Index Management.md

 * In the class __Rule-Obj-Report-Definition__, there is a process API activity ***pxRetrieveSearchData** that executes the passed report definition name on the elastic search files.
 Invoke this through an activity and pass the required report definition name as a parameter. __Note:__ The limitation of this type of execution on a search files is that we can refer only scalar properties and page properties.
 But, for a page list or page group properties index of list is not maintained in the elastic search files created.

-This type of execution improves the performance and reduces the database calls, and reduces database calls.
+This type of execution improves the performance and reduces the database calls.

 ## What are the agents involved in creating the index files and syncing across the nodes?